 Sarang Deo and Milind Sohoni, Associate Professors at ISB, present the dilemma of Manish Bhardwaj, co-founder of Innovators in Health, who is contemplating setting up Aahan, a community based tuberculosis (TB) control programme in rural India.

-ISBInsight, is the Flagship Research Quarterly of the Indian School of Business (ISB).
+ISBInsight, is the Flagship Research Periodical of the Indian School of Business (ISB).